 Lam had been checking in daily with her family.
 They became concerned when she stopped calling and failed to check out of the hotel on January 31, 2013 as expected.
 They reported her missing soon after.

-Bizarre Video Footage Reveals Moments Before Lam Disappeared
+Bizarre Elevator Footage Moments Before Elisa Lam’s Disappearance

 Before Lam’s body was found, investigators from the Los Angeles Police Department searched the facility with K-9 units, which yielded nothing.
 Soon after, they released eerie surveillance video from inside one of the hotel elevators, which captured the strange moments before Lam vanished.
 When Lam first steps inside the elevator, it doesn’t function as it should and she looks confused and curious.